How to Handle EUDR Requests: A Practical Guide for Food and Beverage Suppliers

 • Mitigation Plans: Documents that outline the steps you will take to reduce deforestation risks, such as alternative sourcing or increased monitoring.

-Step 5: Responding to EUDR Requests
+Step 5: How to Respond EUDR Requests

 What Documents to Collect: